YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

 We can see that each of the ``ContentListing`` methods have the body of the new node as the first argument.
-For a ``usage`` node, this is how to call the command (i.e. its usage signature).  ``paragraph`` nodes contain a paragraph of text with line breaks added automatically; the argument itself should contain any line breaks, but the string can be broken across multiple lines as shown.
+For a ``usage`` node, this is how to call the command (i.e. its usage signature).  ``paragraph`` nodes contain a paragraph of text with line breaks added automatically; the argument itself shouldn't contain any line breaks, but the string can be broken across multiple lines as shown.
 The body of a ``paragraph`` node is treated as raw RST, allowing for inline formatting and references as if it were written in the RST file itself.
 As